akomakom/esp32-deathwatch/README.md

   * The script also sends reminders if the garage door is left open.
 * Whatever else.

-The above is fully implemented in google docs, I'll share the code once I figure out how to anonymize it.
+The above is fully implemented in **google docs**.
+In fact, there is almost more logic in the spreadsheet and its associated script than there is in this repository.
+To access, make a copy (in Google Drive) of [this spreadsheet](https://docs.google.com/spreadsheets/d/1qw4G7kOuIYnGbgxCVbODfhFE31ACRkr1jt2POPAOdRk/edit?usp=sharing) and you should have your own copy of the form and script associated with it.
+You'll want to set up triggers (in the Script Editor) and thresholds (on the Calculations sheet).
+Screenshots from the doc:
 ![Spreadsheet](/help/gdoc-screenshot2.png?raw=true "Spreadsheet")
 ![Spreadsheet](/help/gdoc-screenshot.png?raw=true "Spreadsheet")